 Towering over the community, the 63-foot earthen knoll was likely used as a platform for the home of the priest-chief.
 In another mound, nobility were buried in elaborate costumes accompanied by items they believed they would need in their after-lives.

 The Etowah Indian Mounds Historic Site is open 7 days a week from 9:00 am – 5:00 pm.

 (Mounds area closes at 4:30 p.m.)
 Closed Thanksgiving, Christmas and New Year’s Day.

-- A leisurely tour will take an hour or two.
+A leisurely tour might take an hour or two.

 - Six Earthen Mounds